This respiratory illness season, wearing a mask is required in patient and resident areas at Sunnybrook. Read our visitor guidelines »

 2. The order in which patients are added to the list

-The surgeons all work together to make sure the sickest patients get their surgery done first, even if they were added to the list later.
+The surgeons all work together to make sure the most critical patients get their surgery done first, even if they were added to the list later.
 For example, a patient might arrive in the emergency department after a bad car crash, and need a surgery to save his or her life right away.
 This means that sometimes patients who were already on the list might wait a longer time for their surgery.
 At times, the wait may be days.

 We know the wait can be very frustrating and difficult.
 We appreciate your patience – you are helping other patients in the hospital get the care they need, when they need it.